AdaCore/training_material/courses/rust_essentials/070_user_defined_types/03_enums.rst

 Basic Enums
 -------------

--  An enum is a type that can be one of several possible, distinct :rust:`variants`.
+-  An enum is a type that can be one of several possible, distinct :rust:`variants`
 -  Unlike structs, which combine different values into one, enums represent a choice between different values
 -  Variants from an Enum are accessed using the '::' notation